Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dfHUHMQ9JQE.md

 ### Transcript

-> the devs back from vacation yep we've we've been back from vacation for a week a whole week or a week and a half i guess sort of, so yes
+> the devs back from vacation yep we've we've been back from vacation for a week a whole week or a week and a half I guess sort of, so yes